systematic-magic/AgingPubMed/editorials_html.rst

 14. References
 --------------

+Please note that references in editorials do not have article title component.

 ..
 Note::

 	Maximum allowed number of references is 8.
 Please check all deviations with Olga at krasnova@impactaging.com while copying PubMed team manager. |br|